 3. St. Mary Falls and Virginia Falls

-To get to the trailhead, we used the free shuttle from Logan Pass and got down at the St. Mary Falls shuttle stop, but if you’re coming by car then you’d have to park at the Sun Point parking.
-From there it’s a 15-minute walk to the trailhead.
-At the trailhead, you’ll see directions for trails on either side.
-While one side will lead you to the St. Mary Falls & Virginia Falls, the other side will lead you to Baring Falls and the Sunrift Gorge.
+Accessing the trailhead is easy, with a free shuttle option available from Logan Pass that drops you at the St. Mary Falls shuttle stop.
+If you’re driving, you can park at the Sun Point parking and enjoy a 15-minute walk to the trailhead.
+At the trailhead, you’ll see directions for two trails, leading to either the St. Mary Falls & Virginia Falls or Baring Falls and the Sunrift Gorge.

-Hiking up to the Virginia Falls takes around 2 hours roundtrip, and if you plan to go ahead up to the Sunrift Gorge, then it’s another 40 minutes.
-There’s a shuttle stop right at Sunrift Gorge, so don’t worry you would not have to walk back up to the St. Mary Falls trailhead to get on a shuttle.
+The roundtrip to Virginia Falls takes approximately 2 hours, with an additional 40 minutes to Sunrift Gorge.
+And, you’ll have peace of mind knowing there’s a shuttle stop right at Sunrift Gorge, so you won’t have to walk back up to the St. Mary Falls trailhead.

 4. Grinnell Glacier Trail